Itinerary #1: Highlights of Barcelona

 |Day 5||Depart Spain from Mallorca|

 You'll arrive in Mallorca's capital of Palma.
-Right off the bat, you'll pick up a rental car and can head out and explore the beaches and archeological sites around the island.
+Right off the bat, you'll pick up a rental car and can head out and explore the beaches and archaeological sites around the island.
 Day two you'll take a guided tour of Palma that includes visits to historic landmarks like the 13th-century Cathedral of Santa Maria of Palma and the Moorish Royal Palace of La Almudaina.

 On day four you'll get to see more of the island on a sailing tour.
 Over the course of the day, you'll visit remote beaches like Cala Formentor and Caló des Moro.
 On day four you'll get yet another vantage point as you head to the western side of the island and hike the Tramuntana Mountains.
 You'll even get to visit the remote island villages of Deià and Sóller, which seem lost in time.
 On Day five you'll leave Mallorca for home.
 Learn more